dasch-swiss/knora-backup/README.md

 #  knora-backup

 backup and restore a knora based tripple store.

 ## a word on back-ups

-### usual ways
+the usual ways to back-up are:

-#### vendor dump procedure
+- vendor dump procedure
   The most straightforward way to back-up is to dump the whole repo as instructed by the vendor.
   For examplerer: Instructions for [graphdb](http://graphdb.ontotext.com/documentation/free/backing-up-and-recovering-repo.html?highlight=dump).

-#### knora project's AllData
+- knora project's AllData
   In order to extract a given project, knora has a dedicated route: [/admin/projects/iri/<identifier>/AllData](https://docs.knora.org/paradox/03-apis/api-admin/projects.html#dump-project-data-)

-### this way

-In some cases, you might want to split projects:
+But in some cases, you might want to split projects:

 - debug a faulty repo
 - test on a part of the whole repo